luxas/kubeadm-workshop/README.md

 ### Deploying the Prometheus Operator for monitoring Services in the cluster

-[Prometheus](prometheus.io) is a great monitoring solution, and combining it with Kubernetes makes it even more awesome!
+[Prometheus](prometheus.io) is a great monitoring solution, and combining it with Kubernetes makes it even more awesome.

 ```console
 $ kubectl apply -f demos/monitoring/prometheus-operator.yaml